Last Updated: Mar 2022

 particularly one who is relatively inexperienced or new to the site.

-A decision to launch is always that of the
+A decision to launch is always that of the individual pilot.
+When deciding whether or not to fly, a pilot may wish to take into account

-a pilot may wish to take into account the descriptions in this site guide but
+the descriptions in this site guide but must also consider numerous other

-must also consider numerous other factors including the pilot's training and
+factors including the pilot's training and experience, familiarity with the

-experience, familiarity with the site, equipment, physical and mental condition
+site, equipment, physical and mental condition and the specific weather

-and the specific weather conditions in existence at the time of the decision
+conditions in existence at the time of the decision along with what the

-along with what the conditions may change to.
+conditions may change to.

 ● USHPA